duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 #### Notes for Goodie Instant Answers

-When setting `sort_fields` properties in a Goodie, you must specify them in the frontend part of the code, as javascript.
-For more information about Goodie javascript visit the [Goodie Display](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#setting-goodie-display-properties-in-the-frontend) section.
+When setting `sort_fields` properties in a Goodie, you must specify them in the front end part of the code, as JavaScript.
+For more information about Goodie JavaScript visit the [Goodie Display](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#setting-goodie-display-properties-in-the-frontend) section.

 ### `sort_default` *string or object*